YeasinSE/Mystical-STD/deployer-mystical-infrastructure/README.md

   - `Notifying Stakeholders:` Finally, the infrastructure notifies stakeholders about the completion of the deployment process, providing relevant information and status updates via email or other communication channels like slack, sms etc.

+  - `Error Handling with Redis Pub/Sub:` In the event of system errors during deployment, the infrastructure publishes error messages to Redis using the publish/subscribe (Pub/Sub) model.
+This allows for efficient error handling and troubleshooting, ensuring timely resolution of deployment issues.

 #### `Benefits of Deployer-Mystical-Infrastructure:`

+  - `Automated Deployment Process:` The infrastructure automates build and deployment tasks, reducing manual effort and enabling rapid delivery of web applications.

+    - NOTE: Currently Deploying process task start via trigger from deployer consumer server based on client request via api  server. fully automation not support now.

-  - `Scalability and Reliability:` Leveraging Kafka and AWS S3, the infrastructure ensures scalability, reliability, and high availability, even under heavy load.
+  - `Scalability and Reliability:` Leveraging AWS services such as S3 and SQS, the infrastructure ensures scalability, reliability, and high availability, even under heavy deployment workloads.

   - `Real-time Visibility:` By publishing deployment events to Kafka, the infrastructure provides real-time visibility into deployment progress and status, enabling stakeholders to track deployments closely.

   - `Enhanced Efficiency:` With its streamlined deployment workflow, the infrastructure accelerates time-to-market, allowing organizations to deliver updates to production environments rapidly and efficiently.

+  - `Efficient Error Handling:` Using Redis Pub/Sub, the infrastructure facilitates efficient error handling and troubleshooting, minimizing deployment downtime and ensuring seamless delivery of web applications.

 `Are you confirm enabled kafka server and create an bucket name 'mystical-app' in s3.`